 Notwithstanding this, Tuesday's results have given us even a greater sense of urgency to get our work done in the last few months.

-Seventy good long days left.
+70 good long days left.

-So rather than coordinating with an incoming administration, which is the normal practice in the United States, you have this, you know, like I say, political panic setting in where they're trying to not only undo uh what the pr the incoming administration may put in place, but really kind of sabotaging that before it even starts.
+So rather than coordinating with an incoming administration, which is the normal practice in the United States, you have this, you know, like I say, political panic setting in where they're trying to not only undo what the incoming administration may put in place, but really kind of sabotaging that before it even starts.

-She writes, Lord help us all, how are you holding up?
+How are you holding up?

 And below, and then she talks about an article is just one of the many grim things we have to look forward to.

-So look, they're entitled to their opinion.
+So, look, they're entitled to their opinion.

-What you've got, though, is an intentional act, what I think is culminating ultimately within 1233.
+What you've got, though, is an intentional act, what I think is culminating ultimately within 12333.

 But it just shows you the nature of the bias here.